tishige/CallFlowVisualizer/Readme.md

 3. Download the latest binary from [Releases](https://github.com/tishige/CallFlowVisualizer/releases) page
 4. Create CallFlowVisualizer folder
 5. Unzip CallFlowVisualizer.ZIP to CallFlowVisualizer folder
+   Please note that for installation, do not unzip the CallFlowVisualizer.ZIP to a path containing spaces.
+   The conversion to draw.io file format is currently not functioning correctly.

 6. Create or Copy a ClientID and Client Secret of Client Credentials in Genesys Cloud.
 Required permission is Architect>Flow>View
 7. Replace ClientID and Client Secret with your actual values in .\config.toml or specify the file path of existing config.toml in appsettings.json<br>`"gcProfileFileName": "C:\\Users\\YourUserName\\.gc\\config.toml",`